Baqend/guide/src/topics/speed-kit/analyzer.md

 <img src="../analyzer-measurement.png" alt="Baqend's page speed test setup simulates a real user visit." style="width:60%; display: block; margin-left: auto; margin-right: auto;">

 Once you enter your website's URL, the analyzer starts two different Chrome browsers to load your website: One loads the version *with Speed Kit* and the other loads your website *without Speed Kit*.
 We did not implement the measurements ourselves, though.
 Instead, we use the **open-source** testing framework [**WebPagetest**](https://www.webpagetest.org/).

-### Measuring Speed Kit's performance uplift

-**Common performance tools** like Pingdom or GTmetrix typically do not install Service Workers before taking a performance measurement – or they do not even support them to begin with.
-Since Speed Kit is built on Service Workers, though, these tools cannot measure any acceleration for good reason: **Without its Service Worker, Speed Kit is not active**.

-The **Page Speed Analyzer**, in contrast, makes sure that Service Workers are installed before the test.
-Thus, the measurement reflects performance for a user who has already been on your website once before (e.g. visited a specific product page in your shop once last year), but has never visited the page under test.
-It is important to note, that the analyzer is using **cold caches** for the performance test.

 ### How to Generate a Performance Report